 1.1.
-The objective of this policy is to prescribe the parameters for the scheme which is aimed to reduce instances of euthanasia at race meetings due to injury and detail the financial support for the repair and rehabilitation of those injuries.
+The objective of this policy is to prescribe the parameters for the scheme which is aimed to reduce instances of euthanasia at race meetings and official trial sessions due to injury and detail the financial support for the repair and rehabilitation of those injuries.

 - 2.1.
-The Greyhound Recovery Rebate Scheme (GRRS) is only available for injuries incurred by greyhounds at a race meeting or qualifying trials at which an On Track Veterinarian (OTV) is in attendance. - 2.2.
-Subject to the funding criteria outlined below, Tasracing will contribute funding up to a maximum of \$1,500 including GST (cumulative for both Stage 1 and Stage 2 funding) towards all veterinary costs for injured Greyhounds whose cases are considered eligible. - 2.3.
-On identification of an eligible injury, the officiating Veterinary Surgeon will offer the option of participation within the scheme to the person responsible for the greyhound at the meeting. - 2.4.
+The Greyhound Recovery Rebate Scheme (GRRS) is only available for injuries incurred by greyhounds at a race meeting or qualifying trials or an official trial session at which club officials are present. - 2.2.
+Tasracing will contribute funding up to a maximum of \$3,000 including GST towards all veterinary costs for injured greyhounds whose cases are considered eligible. - 2.3.
+On identification of an eligible injury at a race meeting, the on-track Veterinarian will offer the option of participation within the scheme to the person responsible for the greyhound at the meeting. - 2.4.
 Participation in the scheme is voluntary, however the Conditions of Entry in Clause 4 must be satisfied before a greyhound will be accepted into the scheme. - 2.5.
-The person responsible for the Greyhound may use any Tasmanian veterinarian(s) in the treatment of the injury sustained. - 2.6.
-Funding for the scheme is broken up into two separate stages as detailed and the logistics of payment either consist of a re-imbursement to the payee for the undergone treatment (on production of accounts with receipts which clearly identifies the greyhound) or payment directly to the veterinarian(s) (on production of an account for payment which clearly identifies the greyhound). - 2.6.1 Stage 1 Funding: Preliminary off-track veterinary consultation and injury assessment, which includes any immediate treatments such as pain management and temporary stabilisation of injuries. - 2.6.2 Stage 2 Funding: Consequent treatment of the eligible injury. - 2.7.
+The person responsible for the greyhound may use any registered Veterinarian(s) in the treatment of the injury sustained. - 2.6.
 Tasracing retains the right to assess any situation and make any decision it deems appropriate at its entire discretion on any matters which arises from time to time, in respect to any claim under this policy.